fbpx

 At the city’s first proper taphouse and with over 15 (daily changing) craft beers from all over Germany and the world, you’ll be sure to find something that suits your taste.

-Kölsch: the secret liquid of Cologne
+Kölsch: the Secret Liquid of Cologne

 No weekend Cologne itinerary would be complete without the city’s signature drink.